oliviam20/MySQL-cheat-sheet/README.md

 )
 ```

-Can optionally declare what values we want to supply in `INSERT INTO` with `()`.
+In example 2, we can optionally declare what values we want to supply in `INSERT INTO` with `()`.
 This allows us to add values without having to include `DEFAULT` or `NULL` to columns we have no values for.
 This also allows us to change the order of the columns e.g. we swapped `last_name` and `first_name`.
 ```
 -- EXAMPLE 2